 We have some young blood in our higher level leagues, they think that they can just stroll in and beat us more ,shall we say” experienced players” well ….. bring it on!

-I’ve coached hundreds of people over the years but the universal problem with 95% of people is GETTING TO CLOSE TO THE BALL!
+We’ve coached hundreds of people over the years but the universal problem with most people is Holding the racket wrong and getting to close to the ball.
 You have probably had that feeling of being cramped with the ball on top of you.
-Try to keep arms length plus from the ball it will make a huge difference to your game, especially in the corners
+Try to keep arms length from the ball, it will make a huge difference to your game, especially in the corners

 I personally think this is one of the most important rules from a safety aspect.
 It is usually from the serve but not always, the ball will come on the inside of your body you will then turn to play on your forehand for example instead of playing the backhand.
 If you are not sure, the biggest clue is your opponent will be cowering against the wall.
 DO NOT PLAY THE SHOT!!
 Call the let.